 Grow Your Business Globally

-The IP attorneys at the Law Office of Elliott J. Brown are not patent attorneys.
-Our general knowledge of patent law should be used as a substitute for a conversation with a registered patent attorney.
-We are happy to make a recommendation to patent attorneys in our network if requested.
+The IP attorneys at the Law Office of Elliott J. Brown are not patent attorneys but we are happy to make a recommendation to patent attorneys in our network, if requested.